-A special permit under this section shall be approved only if the requirements of Section 6.1 and 7.2.3.c of this Bylaw are met and if the Planning Board further determines that:
+H. Standard for issuance of special permit.
+A special permit under this section shall be approved only if the requirements of § 240-6.1 and § 240-7.2C(3) of this bylaw are met and if the Planning Board further determines that:

-- (a) The proposed Planned Unit Development meets all the requirements of this section; - (b) The proposed Planned Unit Development is sufficiently advantageous to render it appropriate to grant special permission to depart from the normal requirements of the district; and - (c) The creation of the development according to the plan will not result in a detrimental impact to the neighborhood or the Town, and such development is designed with due consideration for health and safety factors.
+- (1) The proposed planned unit development meets all the requirements of this section; - (2) The proposed planned unit development is sufficiently advantageous to render it appropriate to grant special permission to depart from the normal requirements of the district; and - (3) The creation of the development according to the plan will not result in a detrimental impact to the neighborhood or the Town, and such development is designed with due consideration for health and safety factors.